tds333/stdconfigparser/docu/description.rst

        Everytime I have to write YAML configuration, first I must consult the manual of the package and the YAML specification to do it right.
        The syntax is two steps to complex to be easy and user friendly.
+       And if you want to use it you really want only a restricted set of YAML.
+       This is then only one step to complex. ;-)

 JSON - Good interchangeable serialization format but not so good for
        configuration.
 Allows no comments.
 Syntax is to complex and error prone